duzyn/tufte-markdown/sample-handout.md

 figure.
 For example, most of the time one should introduce a figure directly into the main flow of discussion, like so:

-\marginnote(From Edward Tufte, \em(Visual Display of Quantitative Information), page 92.) \img(Exports and Imports to and from Denmark & Norway from 1700 to 1780)(tufte-css/img/exports-imports.png)
+!marginnote(From Edward Tufte, !em(Visual Display of Quantitative Information), page 92.) !img(Exports and Imports to and from Denmark & Norway from 1700 to 1780)(tufte-css/img/exports-imports.png)

-\marginnote(\img(Image of a Rhinoceros)(tufte-css/img/rhino.png)F.J.
-Cole, “The History of Albrecht Dürer's Rhinoceros in Zooological Literature,” \em(Science, Medicine, and History: Essays on the Evolution of Scientific Thought and Medical Practice) (London, 1953), ed.
+!marginnote(!img(Image of a Rhinoceros)(tufte-css/img/rhino.png)F.J.
+Cole, “The History of Albrecht Dürer's Rhinoceros in Zooological Literature,” !em(Science, Medicine, and History: Essays on the Evolution of Scientific Thought and Medical Practice) (London, 1953), ed.
 E. Ashworth Underwood, 337-356.
-From page 71 of Edward Tufte's \em(Visual Explanations).)
+From page 71 of Edward Tufte's !em(Visual Explanations).)
 But tight integration of graphics with text is central to Tufte's work even when those graphics are ancillary to the main body of a text.
 In many of those cases, a margin figure may be most appropriate.
 To place figures